toshipiazza/iCreate-Assembler/README.md

 > to see exactly how to use the script command.

 # TODO
-* output to file in binary
+[ ] output to file in binary
-* argument handling on integer bounds for all instructions
+[ ] argument handling on integer bounds for all instructions [ ] support songs and streams